New Music To Know This Week:

 Jenny Owen Youngs "Gravatron"

 Jenny Owen Youngs has a new EP coming on November 15, and this track from it just shot to the top of my fall music playlist.
-It feels a great track to listen to while having a hot apple cider on a chilly evening of stargazing, with your fluffiest sweater and softest beanie on.
+It feels a great track to listen to while having a hot apple cider on an evening of stargazing in your coziest beanie.
 Youngs' voice is wistful and quiet, the perfect pairing for a chill evening.

 Advertisement